DworkinLab/GettingStartedDworkinLab/FlyLab.md

 Fly Pushing (Greenspan):  Chapters 1, 4-5

+Drosophila: A Practical Approach (Roberts, ed.): Chapter 1 (also chapter 9 for behavioural work).

 Drosophila Guide (Demerec):   p.
 3-16, *30-44 *optional/use as reference

 Drosophila Protocols:  chapter 35

-Developmental Biology: A guide for experimental study. chapter 8 (in particular, pages 94-101)
+Developmental Biology: A guide for experimental study (Tyler). chapter 8 (in particular, pages 94-101)

 ###Basic laboratory skills (essential):
 At the Bench: Chapters 1, 3-9.  **(Everyone should read these chapters)**.